What Not to Do at a Casting Call for Kids

 Don't Avoid Eye Contact

 When you teach your child about how to behave in a casting room, make certain that they understand both proper etiquette and how to make eye contact with the casting director.
-This doesn't mean a scene should be entirely played out while looking at the casting person, but when your child introduces themselves, they should make direct eye contact, have confidence and be confident in who they are as people.
+It doesn't mean a scene should be entirely played out while looking at the casting person, but when your child introduces themselves, they should make direct eye contact, have confidence and be confident in who they are as people.

 Don't Overdo It